viscoin/viscoin/README.md

 Official Typescript implementation of the Viscoin protocol.

 ## What is Viscoin?
-Viscoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Viscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Viscoin is an experimental digital currency that lives on the internet.
+Payments can be made by anyone, to anyone, any time, anywhere in the world, and are carried out collectively by the network with the use of peer-to-peer technology.
+Cryptography makes trusting a central authority obsolete when anyone with a computer can verify that a transaction is valid.

 ### Coin Specifications
 | Specification | Value |